A Responsible Retailer

 Iceland always specifies equipment and components that operate with the minimum of power, ensuring where possible that equipment is selected from the Government’s “Energy Technology List”.
 We have a robust monitoring and targeting system that collects half hourly data at all our stores to identify areas of electricity waste.
 Where the need is identified, stores are surveyed by our own internal energy management team and energy saving projects undertaken.
 These include lighting control upgrades using passive infrared sensors and photocells, capital replacement of old, inefficient plant and equipment, and the introduction of enhanced Building Management System (BMS) solutions.

-During 2011 Iceland invested in excess of £3 million in energy saving projects including Voltage Optimisation and High Efficiency lighting.
+Since 2011 Iceland has invested in excess of £5 million in energy saving projects including Voltage Optimisation and High Efficiency lighting.
 These projects are already showing improvements which have further reduced our stores’ carbon footprint by over 5% in those stores targeted.

 We have set high energy efficiency specifications for all of our new stores opened since 2009, which are achieving energy consumption 10-15% below our estate average.